hrmcardle0/kubernetes-controller-podinfo/README.md

 The docs are simple to follow and include a few steps including the init'ing a new project, creating a custom resource, installing that custom resource, editing the type definition, and generating a controller.

 The controller's main procedure is the Go reconcile function that continously runs and responds to CRUD events based on your custom resource defition.
-In this project, the custom resource we are creating is a pod based on the [PodInfo](https://github.com/stefanprodan/podinfo) project.
+In this project, the custom resource we are creating is a replicationcontroller based on the [PodInfo](https://github.com/stefanprodan/podinfo) project.
 This is a simple microservice application deployed as a pod with a UI and API.

 # Installation